MSUSAzureAccelerators/ADX-Patient-Monitoring-Accelerator/README.md

 ![MSUS Solution Accelerator](./images/MSUS%20Solution%20Accelerator%20Banner%20Two_981.png)

-# ADX Connected Devices - Patient Monitoring Solution Accelerator
+# ADX Connected Devices - Patient Monitoring Accelerator

 ![alt tag](./assets/AutomationPresentation.gif)

 This example shows how to use ADX to monitor a patient's vitals and knee brace readings.
 It leverages (Azure Bicep)[https://docs.microsoft.com/EN-US/azure/azure-resource-manager/bicep/] and the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) to automate the entire deployment.

-The solution uses [Azure IoT Central](https://azure.microsoft.com/en-us/services/iot-central/) Continuous Patient Monitoring [application](https://docs.microsoft.com/en-us/azure/iot-central/core/concepts-app-templates#continuous-patient-monitoring) to generate telemetry readings for two IoT Consumer devices: automated knee brace and a vitals monitor patch.
+The accelerator uses [Azure IoT Central](https://azure.microsoft.com/en-us/services/iot-central/) Continuous Patient Monitoring [application](https://docs.microsoft.com/en-us/azure/iot-central/core/concepts-app-templates#continuous-patient-monitoring) to generate telemetry readings for two IoT Consumer devices: automated knee brace and a vitals monitor patch.
 The generated data is automatically send to an [Azure Event Hub](https://azure.microsoft.com/en-us/services/event-hubs/) and then send to an [Azure Data Explorer](https://azure.microsoft.com/en-us/services/data-explorer/) for analysis.

 An [Azure Digital Twins](https://azure.microsoft.com/en-us/services/digital-twins/) service is used to store additional simulated devices metadata.

 The Azure Data Explorer cluster is configured with a database, a set of tables to store telemetry data from both devices, and a set of functions to parse incoming data and to query data directly from the Azure Digital Twins service.

-The solution includes a [Power BI](https://powerbi.microsoft.com/en-us/) report to visualize the data.
+The accelerator includes a [Power BI](https://powerbi.microsoft.com/en-us/) report to visualize the data.
 Just download the [file](/assets/Connected_Devices.pbix) and open it in Power BI.

 ## Deployment instructions

-On the [Azure Cloud Shell](https://shell.azure.com/) run the following commands to deploy the solution:
+On the [Azure Cloud Shell](https://shell.azure.com/) run the following commands to deploy the accelerator:
 1. Login to Azure
     ```bash
     az login